executors/executors/explanatory.md

 Parallelism, and Networking Technical Specifications.
 Meanwhile, the C++ Coroutines Technical Specification, which represents another important mode of execution, has progressed independently.
 Robust interoperability between executors and coroutines ought to be explored.
+Based on prior experience with a similar executor model [@Kohlhoff16:P0286], we believe that interoperation is possible, although the exact form is still to be determined.

 # Acknowledgements